 Normalization of LDH levels in the blood

-To normalize the level of LDH in the blood, you need to correctly determine the reason for its increase, taking into account other and blood parameters.
-Only the elimination of the disease causing an increase in LDH in the blood will give a result.
+To normalize the level of LDH in the blood, you need to correctly determine the reason for its increase, taking into account other blood parameters.
+Only eliminating the disease that causes an increase in LDH in the blood will give results.

 Features of the treatment of pathology:

-• Treatment of myocardial infarction begins at the first symptoms of the disease or immediately after, revealing a heart attack.
-The load on the heart is reduced to the patient, fresh air is provided, medications are administered to normalize blood circulation, and maintain heart function.
-During treatment, the patient constantly donates blood so that the doctor can monitor the effectiveness of treatment.
+• Treatment of myocardial infarction begins at the first symptoms of the disease or immediately after a heart attack is detected.
+The patient's load on the heart is reduced, fresh air is provided, and medications are administered to normalize blood circulation and maintain heart function.
+During treatment, the patient constantly donates blood so that the doctor can monitor the effectiveness of the treatment.
 With sufficiently effective treatment, the level of LDH and other indicators will decrease.

-• If an increase in the level of LDH caused iron deficiency anemia, iron supplements containing foods rich in iron, ascorbic acid are prescribed, and walks in the fresh air are recommended.
-During treatment, blood is donated to monitor the effectiveness.
-If the treatment is effective and the cause of the anemia is eliminated, the LDH level will fall, and - rise.
+• If an increase in LDH levels is caused by iron deficiency anemia, iron supplements containing foods rich in iron, ascorbic acid are prescribed, and walks in the fresh air are recommended.
+During treatment, blood is donated to monitor effectiveness.
+If treatment is effective and the cause of anemia is eliminated, LDH levels will fall and rise.

-• Treatment of malignant tumors is carried out in a complex manner using various aggressive methods of influencing cancer cells, for example, chemotherapy, radiation therapy.
-Not so long ago, a drug was invented that blocks the production of LDH in the cells themselves, which makes it possible to reduce tumor growth and even get rid of it completely.
+• Treatment of malignant tumors is carried out comprehensively using various aggressive methods of influencing cancer cells, for example, chemotherapy, radiation therapy.
+Not long ago, a drug was invented that blocks the production of LDH in the cells themselves, which makes it possible to reduce tumor growth and even get rid of it completely.
 Such treatment is effective in the initial stages.
-In the absence of metastases, an operation is prescribed to remove the tumor (to replace the bone marrow with leukemia).
+In the absence of metastases, surgery is prescribed to remove the tumor (to replace bone marrow for leukemia).

-• Treatment of acute pancreatitis is most often carried out in a hospital setting, the level of LDH in the blood is constantly observed.
-The patient is prescribed pain relievers, digestive enzymes, plasma droppers, etc. If drug therapy has not yielded results, the patient is prescribed a lavage and, in extremely rare cases, an operation to remove it.
+• Treatment of acute pancreatitis is most often carried out in a hospital setting, the level of LDH in the blood is constantly monitored.
+The patient is prescribed painkillers, digestive enzymes, plasma drips, etc. If drug therapy does not produce results, the patient is prescribed rinsing and, in extremely rare cases, removal surgery.

-The LDH (lactate dehydrogenase) test is a non-specific test that is used when a number of diseases and conditions are suspected.
-The enzyme enters the blood plasma during the destruction of almost any cell in the body, including the bacterial one.
+The LDH (lactate dehydrogenase) test is a nonspecific test that is used when a number of diseases and conditions are suspected.
+The enzyme enters the blood plasma during the destruction of almost any cell in the body, including bacterial ones.
 Therefore, the level of LDH in the blood is a general indicator of tissue and cellular damage.
-Sometimes the assessment of the concentration of a substance is carried out on the cerebrospinal or pulmonary fluid in the presence of certain diseases.
+Sometimes the concentration of a substance is assessed using cerebrospinal or pulmonary fluid in the presence of certain diseases.

-The value of the enzyme in the body
+The importance of the enzyme in the body

-Interest in what LDH is in a biochemical blood test is primarily associated with myocardial infarction.
-Previously, this test was used to diagnose and monitor damage to heart tissue, but now the troponin test is considered more accurate and informative.
+Interest in what LDH is in a biochemical blood test is associated primarily with myocardial infarction.
+Previously, this test was used to diagnose and monitor damage to cardiac tissue, but now the troponin test is considered more accurate and informative.
 Lactate dehydrogenase (LDH) is not a specific indicator of cardiac cell damage and is no longer used in patients with suspected acute coronary syndrome.
-Usually, the decoding of the biochemical blood test contains this indicator.
+Typically, the transcript of a biochemical blood test contains this indicator.
 Lactate dehydrogenase in the blood is an important enzyme involved in the reactions:

 Lactic acid production.

-A feature of the enzyme is that it does not accumulate in cells, but is completely broken down and excreted.
-LDH is needed to convert glucose into energy for all cells in the body to function.
-The reaction is mediated by oxygen, which helps to break down glucose into water, carbon dioxide and energy.
-Without oxygen, energy production is reduced by a factor of 20 and lactic acid accumulates.
-The enzyme LDH is required for its oxidation and return to glucose metabolism.
-Unlike healthy cells, cancers feed without oxygen.
+The peculiarity of the enzyme is that it does not accumulate in cells, but is completely broken down and excreted.
+LDH is essential for converting glucose into energy for the functioning of all cells in the body.
+The reaction is mediated by oxygen, which helps break down glucose into water, carbon dioxide and energy.
+Without oxygen, energy production decreases by 20 times and lactic acid accumulates.
+The enzyme LDH is necessary for its oxidation and return to glucose metabolism.
+Unlike healthy cells, cancerous tumors feed without oxygen.

-The test is used when acute and chronic tissue damage is suspected, as well as to assess progressive diseases.
-In rare cases, the analysis can help identify the target organ damage.
+The test is used when acute and chronic tissue damage is suspected, as well as to evaluate progressive diseases.
+In rare cases, the test can help identify target organ damage.

 The enzyme is determined in a venous blood sample.
-After injury, LDH is increased, rises for 48 hours and reaches a maximum after 2-3 days, then gradually decreases.
-The normal indicator is restored in 10 days.
+After injury, LDH is elevated, rises for 48 hours and reaches a maximum after 2-3 days, then gradually decreases.
+The normal level is restored within 10 days.

-Research shows that LDH blood chemistry is an indicator of the development and progress of cancer.
-Even after taking into account the factor of age, stage of disease in patients, a strong association with the risk of death persisted.
-This relationship was valid for all types of malignant tumors.
+Research shows that the LDH blood chemistry test is an indicator of cancer development and progression.
+Even after taking into account the factor of age and stage of the disease in patients, a strong association with the risk of death remained.
+This relationship was true for all types of malignant tumors.

-The LDH blood test can be used to identify and evaluate:
+The blood LDH test can be used to detect and evaluate:

 Acute or chronic tissue damage;